ramonsmits/docs.particular.net/Content/Platform/Overview.md

 * Replication-free for cross-site communication
 * Supports multiple transports, out-of-the-box
 * Easy to extend and configure
-* Runs on-prmise, in the Cloud, or in a hybrid scenario
+* Runs on-premise, in the Cloud, or in a hybrid scenario
 * Supports a wide range of messaging transports:
    *  MSMQ
    *  RabbitMQ